amplication/plugins/plugins/auth-keycloak/README.md

 This plugin adds the required code to use Passport Keycloak strategy on the generated NestJS application [**Keycloak**](https://www.keycloak.org/) is an authentication and authorization platform that provides the required tools to secure your applications and services.

+## Prerequisite

+Before running this plugin, user need to setup Keycloak instance.
+Once you've a running instance, please follow [setup the KeyCloak Realm](#setting_up_keycloak) to create a realm and get values required to configure the plugin.

 ## Configuration
 This plugin requires the following settings during plugin configuration:
 - `KEYCLOAK_HOST`:   Complete URL of keycloak instance,